 - Introduce coastal and ocean acidification and discuss potential impacts with stakeholders;

 - Gauge stakeholder concern over the prospect of acidification as it relates to other water quality issues;

 - Understand how stakeholders adapt to and mitigate other issues of water quality, including co-occurring acidification;

-- Discuss opportunities and strategies for political engagement;
+- Discuss opportunities for political engagement;

 - and form partnerships to move acidification monitoring efforts forward.